A7SAB/MQTT_Optimized_ESP32_Power/README.md

 ## **Future Enhancements**
 Here are some features we're working on:
-- **Notification Manger**: Adding the ability to manager the notfications.
+- **Notification Manger**: Adding the ability to manage the notfications.
 - **WIFI Manager**: to make the connectivity more user friendly.
 ---